INCF/swc-specification/README.md

 Parent defines how points are connected to each other.
 In a tree, multiple points can have the same ParentID.
 The first point in the file must have a ParentID equal to -1, which represents the root point.
 Parent samples must be defined before they are being referred to.
 By counting how many points refer to the a given parent, the number of its children can be computed.

 ## Soma representation
 The soma in SWC can consist of a single root point or multiple points, the first of which is the root.
-The single-point representation approximates the soma as a sphere of radius R and centered in X, Y, Z. The multi-point representation approximates the soma as a sequence of cylinders akin to a neurite branch.
+The single-point representation approximates the soma as a sphere of radius R and centered in X, Y, Z. The multi-point representation approximates the soma as a sequence of nodes akin to a neurite branch.
 Note that representing the soma as a contour tracing of the soma perimeter or a series of contour tracings approximating the soma surface is not consistent with the SWC standard.

 ## SWC Example - adapted from Ascoli et al, 2001